Wednesday 30th Oct 2019

 Say it, call it, own it.

-Catalyst for change or for getting things done is never a matter of ability; it’s a matter of motivation.
+A catalyst for change or for getting things done is never a matter of ability; it’s a matter of motivation.
 What motivates you to do what you do is based on one of two things; the avoidance of pain or the gaining of pleasure.

 When you find yourself procrastinating, it’s either because the pleasure you’ll get from doing it isn’t strong enough to pull you towards it, or you haven’t experienced enough pain to give you the impetus you need to take action.
 You’re drifting in ‘no man’s land’ until one of these levers kicks in.

-Identify which lever is absent, or simply not strong enough, and understand the driver behind it.
+Identify which lever is absent, or not strong enough, and understand the driver behind it.
 For example, the closing date is ages away I’ll put off completing those forms a little longer (lack of pain) or, I need to get back in the gym, but if I’m honest I don’t see any difference when I go (lack of pleasure).

-Whilst pain is usually the catalyst for action, pleasure is the continuation of action.
+While pain is usually the catalyst for action, pleasure is the continuation of action.
 If your WHY for doing something is big enough, you’ll stop looking over the fence and decide it’s time to look at the opportunity (or task or challenge) before you and find what is good in it.
 A compelling WHY will give you the best reason of all to do just that.
 Find your compelling WHY.

 When procrastination gives way to crystal clarity and attention, work is devoured without hesitation, and giving up never occurs to you – it doesn’t even exist in your vocabulary or thoughts!
-Shifting your mindset away from putting it off to getting it done is a game changer.
+Shifting your mindset away from putting it off to getting it done is a game-changer.

 Take one thing you’ve been procrastinating about and sort it immediately.
 Make the appointment, have the conversation, draft your action plan, complete the forms – whatever it is you’ve been putting off, do it today.
-It will be like taking a huge weight off your shoulders.
-One of my all-time favourite quotes is short, sharp and to the point.
+It will be like taking a massive weight off your shoulders.
+One of my all-time favourite quotes is short, sharp, and to the point.
 ‘Do or do not do.
 There is no try’.